Family Pension to Unmarried Daughter in India

 Payment of Family Pension

-The family pension rules after death of pensioner need to be followed on when and how much pension is payable.
+The family pension rules after the death of pensioners need to be followed on when and how much pension is payable.
 The main factor governing the amount is the last drawn salary of the deceased person.

 • The family pension is fixed and paid on a monthly basis in whole rupees.

-• If the government employee dies in service, i.e. before retirement, the amount payable under family scheme is 50% of the last drawn pay.
-Such amount will be payable for a period of 10 years, after which, it will be reduced at a rate of 30% of the last drawn salary.
+• If the government employee dies in service, i.e. before retirement, the amount payable under the family scheme is 50% of the last drawn pay.
+Such an amount will be payable for 10 years, after which, it will be reduced at a rate of 30% of the last drawn salary.

-• If the government pensioner dies, 50% of family pension shall be paid for a period of 7 years.
-Such payment continues following the date of death or until the pensioner would have attained the age of 67 years.
-After that, the family pension is paid at the rate of 30% of last pay.
+• If the government pensioner dies after retirement, 50% of the family pension shall be paid for 7 years or till the date the deceased government employee would have attained the age of 67 years, whichever is less.
+After that, the family pension is paid at the rate of 30% of the last pay.

 Documents for Family Pension

-An unmarried daughter, or for that matter, anyone in the family who survives the death of a government servant will have to undergo certain formalities for grant of pension.
-Given below are the documents required for grant of family pension to unmarried daughter:
+An unmarried daughter, or for that matter, anyone in the family who survives the death of a government servant will have to undergo certain formalities for a grant of pension.
+Given below are the documents required for the grant of a family pension to the unmarried daughter:

-• Duly filled appropriate form for claim of family pension to unmarried daughter
+• Duly filled appropriate form for the claim of family pension to the unmarried daughter

 • Recent photographs duly attested by a Gazetted Officer

-• Copy of Death Certificate Father / Mother (as applicable)
+• Copy of Death Certificate of Father / Mother (as applicable)

-• Copy of Aadhaar Card & PAN Card of applicant.
+• Copy of the Aadhaar Card & PAN Card of the applicant.

 • Copy of Birth Certificate/ Matriculation Certificate of Applicant